-Under the provisions of the Investment Advisory Agreement dated 19 June 2006 between the Fund and Middlefield International Limited as Adviser, the Fund paid the Adviser a quarterly investment advisory fee equal to 0.10 percent per annum of the average NAV of the Fund calculated over the relevant quarterly period.
+Under the provisions of the Investment Advisory Agreement dated 19 June 2006 between the Fund and Middlefield International Limited as Adviser, the Fund paid the Adviser a quarterly investment advisory fee equal to 0.10 per cent. per annum of the average NAV of the Fund calculated over the relevant quarterly period.
 The investment advisory fee was payable quarterly, no later than 10 days in arrears.
-The aforesaid Investment Advisory Agreement ceased with effect 5 October 2011 and was replaced by a revised Investment Management Agreement whereby the Investment Manager's fee was increased from 0.10 percent to 0.867 percent per annum of the average NAV of the Fund calculated over the relevant quarterly period, payable quarterly, no later than 10 days in arrears.
-Following 28 June 2013, the management fee will decrease to a rate of 0.70 percent per annum of the average NAV of the Fund calculated over the relevant quarter period.
-Investment Management fees for the year ended 31 December 2012 total £783,603 (31 December 2011: £163,896).
+The aforesaid Investment Advisory Agreement ceased with effect 5 October 2011 and was replaced by a revised Investment Management Agreement whereby the Investment Manager's fee was increased from 0.10 per cent. to 0.867 per cent. per annum of the average NAV of the Fund calculated over the relevant quarterly period, payable quarterly, no later than 10 days in arrears.
+Following 28 June 2013, the management fee will decrease to a rate of 0.70 per cent. per annum of the average NAV of the Fund calculated over the relevant quarter Management fees for the year ended 31 December 2012 total £783,603 (31 December 2011: £163,896).